matthewcheok/MCPanelViewController/README.md

 You may also use `MCPanelAnimationDirectionLeft`.
 Present the controller in a full-screen view controller, such as a top-level navigation controller.

+Dismiss from the presented view controller like this:

+    [self.panelViewController dismiss];

 ## Optional Configuration

 Turn off the background masking effect: